NEAL CONAN, HOST:

-CONAN: Every Wednesday, political junkie Ken Rudin joins us to recap the week in politics.
+CONAN: Every Wednesday, Political Junkie Ken Rudin joins us to recap the week in politics.
 Down-ticket incumbents battled incumbents in the land of Lincoln.
 The House GOP re-ups for a battle over budget and tax cuts.
 Senator Orrin Hatch survives a Utah caucus.
 A Wisconsin state senator ducks a recall.
-In Arizona, Ron Barber will run to keep Gabby Giffords' seat, and Gary Ackerman will step aside in New York, and Maryland Senator Barbara Mikulski becomes the longest-serving women in congressional history.
+In Arizona, Ron Barber will run to keep Gabby Giffords' seat, and Gary Ackerman will step aside in New York.
+And Maryland Senator Barbara Mikulski becomes the longest-serving woman in congressional history.

 KEN RUDIN, BYLINE: Hi, Neal.
 Are you aware that we have a standing-room-only bunch of people watching this broadcast?

 CONAN: I am, yeah.
 As soon as they realize it's you - well, anyway.

 RUDIN: OK.
 Trivia question.
 OK, well, if Mitt Romney is to become the Republican nominee for president, he will do so with having served just four years in elective office, right, the four years...

 RUDIN: As governor of Massachusetts, right.
 OK, now here's the very convoluted trivia question.

 RUDIN: I am.
 Of all the major-party presidential nominees of the past who have previously served in elective office - OK? - who is the last one to have fewer years in office than Romney, at the time of his nomination?

 RUDIN: It's a two-hour show...